mohammadraufzahed/todoz/README.md

 ---

-# This app is under development, and this readme will be completed in the process of development.
+> <span style="color:red;">Note: </span>This app is under development, and this readme will be completed in the process of development.